-An overview of a speech recognition system is shown in Figure 1.
+A typical speech recognition system is shown in Figure 1.
 The tool described here deals with the block known as the Acoustic Front-end, which encapsulates most of the signal processing portions of a recognition system.
-Signal processing tools extract feature vectors from speech data, and play a critical role in the development of speech recognition systems.
+Although the tools is dedicated to the speech recognition tool kit, our design goal is to make it as general as possible to be used in any other signal processing area.
+Signal processing tools extract feature vectors from raw data, and play a critical role in the development of pattern recognition systems.
 Many signal processing toolkits are currently available including popular commercial products such as MATLAB [2].
 Such toolkits provide powerful computation and analysis capabilities, and sophisticated graphical interfaces.
 Nonetheless, they also contain serious deficiencies that limit their usefulness in a research environment.
 For example, run-time efficiency and file I/O are two common issues with such high-level tools.